aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/paragraph/is_end_of_document/_index.md

 ﻿---
+title: Paragraph.is_end_of_document property
+linktitle: is_end_of_document property
-title: is_end_of_document property
+articleTitle: is_end_of_document property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "True if this paragraph is the last paragraph in the last section of the document."
+description: "Paragraph.is_end_of_document property.
+True if this paragraph is the last paragraph in the last section of the document."
 type: docs
 weight: 60
 url: /python-net/aspose.words/paragraph/is_end_of_document/